 Step 1: Research Cash Crops

 Since urban farming by its very design has inbuilt space limitations which a traditional farm might not experience, you’ll have to focus on high-value crops which don’t require a lot of space to begin.
+Just remember you’ll still be in competition with traditional farming produce too, that have had years within the field to develop and grow, like this Hitchcock Farms website as an example.

 Common crops found on urban farms are: